timirahj/Kubernetes_Examples/HelloWorld/blog_post.md

 In Kubernetes, containers are interpreted as objects called [Pods](https://kubernetes.io/docs/concepts/workloads/pods/pod/) (one or more containers in a group).
 The Pod in our cluster only has one container, the one we just created.

 Now how do we manage this Pod?
 Kubernetes provides a special supervisor for Pods called [Deployments](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/).
-Deployments are responsible for monitoring and managing everything from scaling to version control for Pods.
-They also check and maintain the health of the containers within Pods.
+Deployments are responsible for monitoring and managing everything from scaling, to version upgrades, to overall health of Pods.

 To create a deployment, we’ll have to use Kubernetes’ kubectl for the following command: